-In terms of length, all good there, just like the first shoe.
-Not too much space but just right.
+In terms of length, all good there – just like the first shoe.
+About 0.4-0.5 inches of space for my toes.
 No annoying toe bumps or anything like that.

 Let’s talk comfort.
 I’m sure you know it’s not worth expecting something spectacular when it comes to a budget shoe from Nike but the Air Max Impact 2 wasn’t terrible in that regard.
 Super similar to the first one with some minor tweaks.